BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 The preparation step is done by executing 4 main R scripts available in the folder [0Preparation/](0Preparation/)

 * [pre_process_control_annotation.R](#pre-process-control-annotation-R)
-   * Clean experiments that not pass requirement of minimum number of cells.
+   * Remove experiments that not pass requirement of minimum number of cells.

 * [retrieve_metadata.R](#retrive-metadata-R)
-   * Retrive metadata of the libraries that need to be downloaded.
+   * Retrieve metadata of the libraries that need to be downloaded.

 * [download_cleaning_data.R](#download-cleaning-data-R)
    * Download all data annotated with minimum requirements.